Mercedes-Benz G-Class Performance

 Acceleration and Power

-The Mercedes-Benz G550 is powered by a 5.5-liter V8 that produces 382 horsepower and 391 pound-feet of torque.
+The 2015 Mercedes-Benz G550 has a 5.5-liter V8 that makes 382 horsepower and 391 pound-feet of torque.
 The G63 AMG has a twin-turbocharged version of the same engine, which generates 536 horsepower and 560 pound-feet of torque.
-Both models come with a seven-speed automatic transmission.
-According to the EPA, the G550 will return 12/15 mpg city/highway, which is low for the class.
-Mercedes-Benz estimates that the G63 AMG accelerates from 0 to 60 mph in 5.3 seconds.
+Both models have a seven-speed automatic transmission.
+The EPA estimates that the G550 gets up to 12/15 mpg city/highway, which is poor for the class.

 - "Despite a curb weight approaching three tons, the G550 moves with surprising dispatch.
 Credit the torquey V8 and slick 7-speed automatic transmission for this SUV's vigorous acceleration." -- Consumer Guide (2013)